-Full-time Employees Permanent Part-time Employees

-3 shifts or less Nil Nil

-4 - 10 shifts one day 0.2 weeks

-11 - 17 shifts two days 0.4 weeks

-18 - 24 shifts three days 0.6 weeks

-25 - 31 shifts four days 0.8 weeks

-32 or more shifts five days 1 week.
+Full-time Employees Permanent Part-time Employees 3 shifts or less 4 - 10 shifts 11 - 17 shifts 18 - 24 shifts 25 - 31 shifts Nil one day two days three days four days Nil 0.2 weeks 0.4 weeks 0.6 weeks 0.8 weeks 32 or more shifts five days 1 week.

-Provided that an employee, entitled to additional annual leave by virtue of this sub-clause, may elect to be paid an amount equivalent to the value of his/her additional leave entitlements in lieu of taking the additional leave.
+Provided that an employee, entitled to additional annual leave by virtue of this subclause, may elect to be paid an amount equivalent to the value of his/her additional leave entitlements in lieu of taking the additional leave.
 Such election is to be made in writing by the employee at the commencement of each year of employment and is irrevocable during the currency of that year of employment.